raafayk7/DocumentManagementSystem/assets/important_docs/phase5-progress.md

 - **Unified Interface**: All strategies implement the same IStorageStrategy interface
 - **Performance Monitoring**: Built-in metrics and health monitoring for all operations

+The New Relic integration provides:
+- **Complete Observability Layer**: Configuration, metrics, tracing, and health monitoring
+- **Automatic Instrumentation**: Decorators and middleware for seamless integration
+- **Performance Monitoring**: Custom business metrics and storage operation tracking
+- **Error Tracking**: Comprehensive error monitoring with New Relic integration
+- **Production Ready**: All tests passing and ready for production deployment

-The next steps will build upon this solid foundation to implement observability features, emulator setup, and CLI tools that will make the system truly enterprise-ready.
+The next steps will build upon this solid foundation to implement custom metrics, performance monitoring, and CLI tools that will make the system truly enterprise-ready.

-**Ready to proceed with Step 3.4: Emulator Setup!** 🚀
+**Ready to proceed with Step 4.2: Custom Metrics Implementation!** 🚀